-The University of Sheffield has a policy and procedure for investigating and responding to allegations of research misconduct, which has been undergoing a review during 2020/21 to ensure compliance with the revised Concordat's expectations.
+The University of Sheffield has a policy and procedure for investigating and responding to allegations of research misconduct, which has been undergoing a review during 2019/20 to ensure compliance with the revised Concordat's expectations.
+This process is still underway, with the updates expected to be in place by the end of 2020.
+A Code of Conduct for staff is also in development, for the 2020-2021 academic year.

-During the academic session of 2020/21 the investigation of four cases were completed.
-None of these were upheld.
-Two further cases are being considered; one has proceeded to a formal (Stage 2) investigation; a further case is being led by a collaborating institution with the University's support.
+During the academic session of 2019/20 the investigation of two cases which had progressed to Stage 2 in the 2018/19 academic year were completed.
+Both were upheld or partially upheld; recommendations to correct the research record and/or take other appropriate steps to address the concerns are being taken forward.
+Two further cases are being considered; one is undergoing a preliminary (Stage 1) investigation; a further case is being led by a collaborating institution with the University's support.
 These cases are listed in Appendix 1.
-In one further case, initial assessment of the matter resulted in a decision not to proceed to formal investigation under the research misconduct procedure (on account of the allegation being made anonymously and the complainant not setting out clearly their concerns on request).
+In one further case, initial assessment of the matter resulted in a decision not to proceed to formal investigation under the research misconduct procedure (on account of the allegation being insufficiently substantiated).

 Specific recommendations arising from upheld cases are implemented at a local level, and the Vice-President for Research is updated on progress with cases on a regular basis.
-A desk-based review of research integrity policies, processes and resources during 2021-22 will include consideration of the outcomes of recent research misconduct cases to aid institutional learning.
+A formal overview of cases has been provided periodically to the Senate Research & Innovation Committee to aid institutional learning; it has been proposed that this takes place on an annual basis going forward.